 High-Risk Condition Case Study

-Enough time had passed that he was comfortable trying to seek affordable life insurance.
-But he began the process and was frustrated because he kept getting denied.
-He almost gave up but after contacting a few other carriers he was finally able to get the coverage that he needed.
+Enough time had passed, and he was comfortable trying to seek affordable life insurance.
+However, he began the process and was frustrated because he kept getting denied.
+He almost gave up, but after contacting a few other carriers, he was finally able to get the coverage that he needed.

 The lesson learned here is to never give up.
 Remember “your why” in seeking life insurance coverage.
-If it’s for your family then do whatever it takes to get coverage.
-It’s also helpful to seek assistance from a qualified independent life insurance agent that is experienced in helping people with high-risk conditions get approved.
+If it’s for your family, then do whatever it takes to get coverage.
+It’s also helpful to seek assistance from a qualified independent life insurance agent who is experienced in helping people with high-risk conditions get approved.

 Other factors that will affect your getting approved for life insurance coverage are the following: age, gender, health history, family health history, occupation, hobbies, drinking, smoking, and weight.

 The Bottom Line – How to Buy a $3 Million Life Insurance Policy

 Securing a $3 million life insurance policy involves careful consideration of income, family needs, and future expenses.
 Experts recommend coverage of 10 to 15 times one’s income.
 While costs vary based on factors like age and gender, policy laddering can optimize coverage duration.